scottysinclair/barleydb/README.md

 ## Usual ORM Featutres
 BarleyDB also supports the usual ORM features:
+* Generation of DDL databse scripts.
+* Generation of Java Classes.
+* Entity Inheritence with proper class inheritence in the generated classes.
 * Lazy loading of data.
 * Persisting of data to the database.
 * Transactional scope.